Eloise1988/OPENAI/README.md

 ## How to use
 1. Clone the repository and navigate to the directory.
-2. Fill in the API_KEY, MODEL, BOT_TOKEN and BOT_PERSONALITY in the script with your own API keys and desired settings.
+2. Fill in the API_KEY, MODEL, BOT_TOKEN, CHATBOT_HANDLE and BOT_PERSONALITY in the script with your own API keys and desired settings.
 3. Run the script with the command python chatbot.py
 4. Add the bot to a Telegram group, and mention the bot's username in a message to generate a response from the OpenAI API.